 After the sunset as we had arranged we went to the taverna where we had a nice dinner and a good time.
 Grigoris is in business although he has a chemistry degree.
 Grigoria and Maria are partners in an advertising company, and Petros owns two preparatory schools, in Athens and in Salonica, that tutors students intending to study either in the UK or the US.

 Back on Thetis I checked the forecast.
-They are dire for the next few days predicting gale force winds.
+They were dire for the next few days predicting gale force winds.

 Saturday August 13, 2016, Day 13

 There was some wind during the night but certainly no gale.
 I spent the morning quietly reading.
 I also checked the anchor.
 It had not moved or changed its orientation although only one side was under the sand.
 The forecasts are issuing dire reports of gales with force 7 to 8 and possibly 9.
 Just in case I let out 10 more meters of chain.

 By the afternoon there was still no significant increase of the wind but the gale forecasts kept coming.
 I decided not to take a risk and prepared to set the Brittany our 2nd anchor.
 While doing so a Greek gentleman from a nearby small cruiser asked if I needed any help.
 I thanked him for his offer and we talked for a while.
 He is staying at Costas Negrepontis’ house but Costas is not here.
 Grigoris also insisted in helping me.
 When all was ready, that is lines, chain, and anchor, I put them in the dinghy and drove it paying out the line and then the chain.
 I finally dropped the anchor.
 Back on Thetis I pulled on the line until both anchores were balanced at about 35° with each other.

 I invited Grigoris and Grigoria for an ouzo (Petros and Maria had gone with their dinghy to a near by beach).
 In the mean time 2 more sailing catamarans had arrived and one of them anchored rather close to Scarlett and the other close to Thetis.